Trinity Columbia Dual Degree Programme

 During Years 1 and 2, students who have an overall Fail result following the Semester 2 / End of Year session will be reassessed in all failed modules at the Reassessment session.
 Details of what components/modules need to be reassessed will be on the Trinity portal with your results.
 If you have any queries on your requirements, please contact your Trinity Department in the first instance.

-If you are unable to pass by compensation at the Re-assessment session, then generally speaking, you will need to repeat the full year, but you should connect with your tutor to discuss if there are any restrictions on this or if there may be other options available to you.
+If you are unable to pass by compensation at the reassessment session, then generally speaking, you will need to repeat the full year, but you should connect with your tutor to discuss if there are any restrictions on this or if there may be other options available to you.

 It should be noted that at Trinity, it is not permitted to repeat the same academic year more than once, nor is it permitted to repeat more than two academic years within a course.

-Dual B.A. students must successfully pass their first two years at Trinity College Dublin before they can begin their studies at Columbia University, as outlined in the programme policy and programme handbook.
-In cases where students are required to take exam(s) at Trinity Reassessment in advance of the third year, and if a student does not successfully pass the class(es) in question upon reassessment, they will be withdrawn from their third-year Columbia courses and will be required to return to Trinity to retake their Senior Fresher (second) year.
+Dual Degree students must successfully pass their first two years at Trinity College Dublin before they can begin their studies at Columbia University, as outlined in the programme policy and programme handbook.
+In cases where students are required to take exam(s) at Trinity reassessment in advance of the third year, and if a student does not successfully pass the class(es) in question upon reassessment, they will be withdrawn from their third-year Columbia courses and will be required to return to Trinity to retake their Senior Fresher (second) year.

 What happens if I miss an assessment at Trinity?